 The course consists of taught theory and practical elements as well as coursework to be completed during and after initial training.
 You will complete 5 units linked to learning outcomes:

-That you gain the skills and knowledge required to plan and lead groups in Forest School programmes and activities.
+Our amazing forest school area!
+You'll also love gaining the skills and knowledge required to plan and lead your own programmes and activities.

 Seek employment within the children's workforce as a Forest School leader or become a self-employed provider of Forest School.